You’re tired of dealing with cold floors, so you’re ready to do something about it, but you’re not sure what is the best insulation for crawl spaces.

 Spray foam is more expensive than other traditional forms of insulation used in the crawl space.

 Some brands of open cell spray foam have a slight odor after it has been applied, so it is important to watch which brand is being installed.

-Deciding Which Insulation is Best for Your Crawl Space
+Deciding on the Best Insulation for Your Crawl Space

-The Building Science Corporation recommends a foam based insulation material for crawl spaces because it creates an air barrier.
+The Building Science Corporation recommends a foam based insulation as the best insulation for crawl spaces because it creates an air barrier.